AberDerBart/mpdscheduler/README.md

 If mpdPort is not given, fictional-potato will default to 6600.
 If mpdHost is not given, fictional-potato will read the $MPD_HOST environment variable or default to localhost, if $MPD_HOST is not set.

-Then send commands via mpd channels (for example using mpc).
-Each feature is controlled by an individual channel.
+Then send commands via the mpd channel "scheduler" (for example using mpc).
+Responses are sent on the "scheduled" channel.
 The syntax is as follows:

 * sleep: a sleep timer can be initialized by sending a timestamp on the sleep channel
 * alarm: an alarm can be set by sending a timestamp on the alarm channel
-* schedule: the schedule can be read by sending the "list" command on the schedule channel.
-The response is sent via the scheduled channel
+* list: returns a list of all currently scheduled items
 * cancel: any scheduled job can be canceled by sending the corresponding index on the cancel channel

 Any items scheduled to a time in the past are executed immediately.
 Timestamps can be any of the following formats: